Open Access Scope in Open GLAM

 Column F ‘Open Access Scope’ in the Survey of GLAM open access policy and practice, Andrea Wallace and Douglas McCarthy, accessed 29 April 2019

 An important caveat is that it’s difficult to discern this information because GLAMs rarely communicate it: institutions that are explicit about their open access policies, such as Sweden’s Nationalmuseum or The Cleveland Museum of Art, are the exceptions.
-Whenever Andrea and I have been unsure of a GLAM’s Open Access Scope, we have selected ‘some eligible data’ but we welcome corrections on this (and any other) aspect of the survey.
+Whenever Andrea and I have been unsure of a GLAM’s Open Access Scope, we have selected ‘some eligible data’ but we welcome corrections on this (and any other) aspect of the Survey.

-Here is the overall picture of Open Access Scope from the survey today:
+Here is the overall picture of Open Access Scope from the Survey today:

 Source: Survey of GLAM open access policy and practice, Andrea Wallace and Douglas McCarthy, accessed 29 April 2019